 What are Upanishads ?

-Upanishads is created to give the self knowledge ( Atman-Gyana), therefore Upanishads are main texts for Vedanta philosophy.
+Upanishads is created to provide the Self Knowledge ( Atman-Gyana), therefore Upanishads are main texts for Vedanta philosophy.

 The main purpose Upanishads were created is to negate the individual’s identification with physical body.
 Upanishads says that world has no real purpose, as it is creation of Maya and is falsely believed as real by Brahman.
 It is similar to a dreamer, who creates a dream world and see himself as a body in the dream and think dream world as real.

 Upanishads are part of Vedas.
 Upanishads originated from each branch of Veda

 What are Puranas ?

 Puranas are part of Smriti texts, there are 18 Maha Puranas (Great Puranas) and 18 Upa Puranas (Minor Puranas) .
 Their main purpose of Puranas was to spread Bhakti & devotion among masses.